-Churches of Medellin
+Churches in Medellin Colombia

 Confession time – I’m not a fan of churches.
-To me they represent repression, slavery, death.
-I know pretty gruesome, but most of the time when you visit countries where religion was forced on the people that’s what goes along with its history.
+To me, they represent repression, slavery, death.
+I know, pretty gruesome, but most of the time when you visit countries where religion was forced on the people, that’s what goes along with its history.

 However, Medellin has several interesting churches that are impressive and I decided to visit one of them.
 It is actually one of the most famous ones in the world due to its architecture.

 Metropolitana Catherdal is located in Bolivar Square and is known to have the most bricks of any church in the world – 1,120,000.